-Ask questions in a way that fits in your readers’ mind & they will get satisfaction and will feel that you understand their emotions.
+Ask questions in a way that fits in your readers’ minds & they will get satisfaction and will feel that you understand their emotions.

 Again, don’t get over-emotional.
 Put on a limit.

-Here is an example from one of the WPbeginner’s post:
+Here is an example from one of the WPbeginner’s posts:

 There are countless good blogs from where you can take enough inspiration while writing perfect introductions.